geeksforsocialchange/imok/README.md

 We welcome contributors to help with this project.
 Imok is written in Django.

 See [development.md](docs/development.md) for how to set up a development environment.

+## Translations

+Imok allows language selection for end users.
+Currently available translations are in the `locale` directory.
+We welcome translation into other languages.

+[Sign up on POEditor](https://poeditor.com/projects/view?id=428751) to submit a translation.

+Translations will be periodically reviewed and added to the project by the project maintainers.
+If you'd like to add translations yourself see [translation.md](docs/translation.md).

 ## Donations